 Florence Outdoor Scene Showcases Oregon’s Diverse Landscape

-Florence Outdoor Scene: Top 5 Things to Do
+Florence Outdoor Scene: Things to Do for Active Travelers

 Relax on Beaches

-Florence’s location provides easy access to sandy beaches, jetties and remote spots along the Siuslaw River.
-The area’s beaches allow travelers to relax, sunbathe, surf, and enjoy views of dramatic coastlines.
+Florence’s location provides easy access to sandy beaches, jetties and remote spots along Siuslaw River.
+The area’s beaches allow travelers to relax, sunbathe, surf and enjoy views of dramatic coastlines.
 Visitors may also go fishing, crabbing and clamming.

 A few top places with beaches include Harbor Vista County Park, Carl G. Washburne Memorial State Park and Muriel O. Ponsler Memorial State Scenic Viewpoint.
 At these locations, visitors find wildlife, spacious beaches, picnic spots, windsurfing, whale-watching and trails.
 Washburne Park also offers access to Heceta Head Lighthouse.